HOW DO I GET A LOAN FOR BUILDING MY OWN HOME?

-So the houses you have been looking at don’t tick all the boxes or you just want something especially for you.
-It’s not surprising that you’ve decided to go down this path and potentially save on costs and benefit with a result that you love.
+So the houses you have been looking at don’t tick all the boxes or you just want something that is especially yours.

-A few things to be aware of upfront:
+In particular there are a few things to be aware of:

-- Lenders control payments to the builder through progress payments
+- Lenders control payments to your builder through progress payments

 - Repayments are normally interest only during construction

 - Valuations are typically required before and after build completion

 SOME OF THE MOST COMMON QUESTIONS OUR CLIENTS ASK:

 Generally the lenders will ask us for the following items however before our first meeting, we’ll talk you through everything that is required so you have plenty of time to get organised:

 - Proof of income (pay slips)